 Synagis® (palivizumab) injection is a covered benefit of Nevada Medicaid for recipients under the age of 2 years who meet the criteria.
-A Prior Authorization is not required for recipients within the indications and limitations of coverage.
+A Prior Authorization is required for recipients within the indications and limitations of coverage.
+For consideration outside these guidelines, a Prior Authorization may also be submitted with supporting medical necessity documentation.